By Caitilin McAdoo

-"Overall the service has been going pretty well," Ms. Devincenzi said.
+"Overall the service has been going pretty well," Devincenzi said.

 She noted that Recology has received numerous complaints from customers, mainly for missed pickups, but said that the company has been proactive about responding to those complaints.

 One issue customers have had is that when they call to report a problem, they can't get through to anyone.
-Recology has brought in 15 additional customer service representatives over the past few days, and on Jan.
-6, the company put 11 additional trucks on the street to pick up garbage that had been missed, Ms. Devincenzi said.
+Recology has brought in 15 additional customer service representatives over the past few days, and Thursday, the company put 11 additional trucks on the street to pick up garbage that had been missed, Devincenzi said.

-Hold times for customer service are now less than a minute, she said.
+Hold times for customer service are now less than a minute, Devincenzi said.

 Gina Simi, a spokeswoman for Recology, said that some customers had experienced missed pickups the week before Recology began its service, which accounts for some of the complaints.

-Some elderly people and people with disabilities who previously had backyard pickup with Allied Waste did not get backyard pickup last week, Ms. Devincenzi said.
+Some elderly people and people with disabilities who previously had backyard pickup with Allied Waste did not get backyard pickup this week, Devincenzi said.

-Recology is working on updating its system for special pickup instructions and is asking people who wish to have backyard pickup services provided to call the company to update their information, she said.
+Recology is working on updating their system for special pickup instructions and is asking people who wish to have backyard pickup services provided to call the company to update their information, Devincenzi said.